department-of-veterans-affairs/va.gov-team/products/caregivers/1010cg-mvp/Sign-as-Rep-Round2-Usability-April 2021/research-plan.md

 Answer must be yes for 2 participants:

 - Are you a Veteran’s legal representative?
   - If confused, provide this explanation: A representative is a person who, under applicable law, has authority to act on behalf of the Veteran or who is legally vested with the responsibility or care of the Veteran.
+Being next of kin or being married to the veteran does not automatically constitute legal representation.

 **Good to have for participants**